-Beloit College is planning to create two schools—the School of Business, Economics, and Entrepreneurship and the School of Health Sciences—to further strengthen the college’s ability to ensure students find successful and fulfilling careers after graduation.
+Beloit College is planning to create two schools—the School of Business and the School of Health Sciences—to further strengthen the college’s ability to ensure students find successful and fulfilling careers after graduation.

 BELOIT, WI September 18, 2023 — Beloit College is planning to create two schools that clarify the pathway between college and career for students and build on multiple programs that ensure students find successful and fulfilling careers after graduation.
-Launching in January 2024 are the School of Business, Economics, and Entrepreneurship and the School of Health Sciences.
+Launching in January 2024 are the School of Business and the School of Health Sciences.

-The schools will combine specialized knowledge and technical skills — the emphasis of professional programs — with broad-based knowledge and problem-solving, communication and collaboration skills — the hallmarks of a liberal arts education, and leverage Beloit’s 17,000 alumni and partners who will help students make internship and job connections for students.
+The schools will combine specialized knowledge and technical skills — the emphasis of professional programs — with broad-based knowledge and problem-solving, communication and collaboration skills — the hallmarks of a liberal arts education, and leverage Beloit’s 17,000 alumni and partners who will help students make internship and job connections.

 President Eric Boynton.
 “With these two schools, we are reorganizing our academic programs, nationally recognized innovative teaching, and vibrant residential community to align closely with the way the world operates, and therefore appeal to current and prospective students.”“Our transformational learning environment is the very heart and soul of Beloit College,” said

 “Students today want clear value for their education and want to know where their time and effort can take them,” he said.
 “Creating schools — with maximum flexibility to move effortlessly among them — will allow students to quickly choose their path while preparing for jobs, professions, and ultimately rewarding careers.”